Chen Fujin: Ministry of Coal Industry

 Beginning in May 1975, he served in several posts in the Ministry of Coal Industry, including secretary of the minister, deputy director of the General Office, and vice president of the Information Institute.
 He was editor-in-chief of China Coal News in December 1982, and held that office until March 1986.

 General Office of the Chinese Communist Party

-In March 1986, he was despatched to the General Office of the Chinese Communist Party, where he was eventually promoted to deputy director in May 1993.
+In March 1986, he was dispatched to the General Office of the Chinese Communist Party, where he was eventually promoted to deputy director in May 1993.

 Chinese Academy of Governance

-He was appointed party secretary of the Chinese Academy of Governance in December 1999, concurrently holding the executive vice president position.
+He was appointed Chinese Communist Party Committee Secretary of the Chinese Academy of Governance in December 1999, concurrently holding the executive vice president position.

 Chinese People's Political Consultative Conference

 In March 2008, he became chairperson of the Culture, History and Study Committee of the Chinese People's Political Consultative Conference, a post he kept until his retirement in March 2013.